 - Increased variability in certain ecosystem processes such as plant productivity, water use and pest and disease cycles

 - Habitat loss and fragmentation

-It includes the conservation and protection of a wide variety of plants and animals species in its natural habitat.
-In situ conservation includes biosphere reserves, hot spots regions, national parks and sanctuaries, wild forests, etc.
+- In situ conservation – it involves the protection and conservation of a variety of animals and plant species in its natural habitat.
+It includes biosphere reserves, hot spots regions, national parks and sanctuaries, wild forests etc